Sean-Bradley/ComfyUI-Virtual-Webcam/README.md

 ## Install ComfyUI Virtual Webcam

-To install the custom node `ComfyUI-Virtual-Webcam`, you can use your command/terminal prompt.
+Install the custom node **ComfyUI Virtual Webcam** using the manager, or you can use your command/terminal prompt.

 1. Navigate to your `ComfyUI/custom_nodes` folder.
 2. Run,